Thomas Seymour, 1st Baron Seymour of Sudeley

 Thomas Seymour, 1st Baron Seymour of Sudeley, KG, PC (c.
 1508 – 20 March 1549) was a brother of Jane Seymour, the third wife of King Henry VIII.
 With his brother, Edward Seymour, 1st Duke of Somerset and Lord Protector of England, he vied for control of their nephew, the young King Edward VI (r.
 1547–1553).
-In 1547 Seymour became the fourth husband of Catherine Parr, who had been the sixth and last wife and queen of Henry VIII.
-During his marriage to Parr, Seymour involved the future Queen Elizabeth I (then 14 years old), who resided in his household, in flirtatious and possibly sexual behaviour.
+In 1547, Seymour married Catherine Parr, the widow of Henry VIII.
+During his marriage to Catherine, Seymour involved the future Queen Elizabeth I (then 14 years old), who resided in his household, in flirtatious and possibly sexual behaviour.

 Family and royal connections

 Thomas Seymour was the son of Sir John Seymour and Margaret Wentworth.
 He was the fourth of their six sons; his elder brother Edward (1500–1552) would become 1st Duke of Somerset.
 He grew up at Wulfhall, the Seymour family home in Wiltshire.
 The Seymours were a family of country gentry, who, like most holders of manorial rights, traced their ancestry to a Norman origin.

 Henry VIII and his second wife, Anne Boleyn, did not have a son although Henry hoped for a male heir.
-His interests turned elsewhere, to Seymour's sister Jane, one of Anne's ladies in waiting.
+His interests turned elsewhere, to Seymour's sister Jane, one of Anne's ladies-in-waiting.
 Henry married Jane eleven days after Anne's execution in May 1536, and the Seymour brothers saw their fortunes rise: in that year, Thomas became a gentleman of the privy chamber.

 In October of the following year, Queen Jane gave birth to a son, Edward Tudor, who would become King Edward VI.
 Her two brothers, Edward and Thomas, were, therefore, uncles to the baby Edward, heir to the throne.
 Less than two weeks later, Jane died from complications related to childbirth.

 Thomas Seymour's other royal connection was with Catherine Parr, Henry VIII's sixth wife, whom Seymour would later marry, after Henry's death.
 In 1543, Parr established herself as part of Princess Mary's household, where she caught the attention of the King.
 Although she had already begun a romantic relationship with Seymour, she saw it as her duty to accept Henry's proposal.